Willmish/zephyr/boards/arm/wio_terminal/doc/index.rst

 Programming and Debugging
 *************************

-The ItsyBitsy ships with a the BOSSA compatible UF2 bootloader.
+The Wio Terminal ships with a the BOSSA compatible UF2 bootloader.
 The bootloader can be entered by quickly tapping the reset button twice.

 Additionally, if :code:`CONFIG_USB_CDC_ACM` is enabled then the bootloader will be entered automatically when you run :code:`west flash`.
+(Note: The board may not enter bootloader after the first `west flash` call)

 Flashing
 ========